Badrinath (film): Release

-Certified A (adults only) by the Central Board of Film Certification on the account of graphic action violence, the film released theatrically along with its Malayalam dubbed version on 10 June 2011.
+Certified A (adults only) by the Central Board of Film Certification on the account of graphic action violence, the film released theatrically along with its Malayalam dubbed version with same name on 10 June 2011.

 Home Video

 Aditya Music released the film on DVD and Blu-ray formats.

 Reception

 Box office

 On its release day, Badrinath grossed ₹7.25 crore, and by the third day, it had grossed ₹16.5 crore.
-The film's successful 50-day run in 187 theaters indicates a moderate level of success at the box office.
+By the end of is theatrical run, Badrinath had minted a total distributor's share of ₹30 crore and a gross of over ₹51 crore, emerging as one of the highest Telugu grossers of the year.
+The film's successful 50-day run in 187 theaters also indicated a moderate level of success at the box office, despite the negative reviews and its overall budget.

 Critical response

 Badrinath received mixed to negative reviews from critics.
 Noting it as a love story from a girl's point of view, Idlebrain.com gave the film 3 stars out of 5, praising Arjun, the music, cinematography, locations, art direction and production values.
 However, he felt the director failed to get a good script, action and emotional aspects right, further noting the film's unfolding and narration were "not gripping".
 123Telugu.com gave the film 2.5 stars out of 5, singling several sequences between Badri and Alakananda, performances, visuals, a comedy track and some of the action sequences for praise.
 However, the reviewer felt disappointed with the story, screenplay, entire second half, criticizing the villain, a comedy scene involving conversation about Rajinikanth and Chiranjeevi, the random placement of songs and the climax.
 The reviewer also felt the railway station fight should have been banned due to excessively graphic violence.

 The Times of India gave the film 2 stars out of 5, calling it a "disappointing ride".
 The reviewer found the love story against the temple backdrop unconvincing, action scenes, Tammannah's unnecessary belly show, music average and went on to state there was "not even a single interesting scene in the film".
 The reviewer, however, praised the art director Anand Sai for his work on recreating the Badrinath temple and other sets.
 Rediff.com responded more negatively with a 1.5/5 star rating, calling the plot unoriginal and feeling the romance was overshadowed by the action, cinematography and other aspects.
 More criticism was aimed at the script, randomly inserted songs and humor, while praise came towards the action sequences, technical aspects, art direction, production values and performances.